 In 334 B.C After Alexander’s great victory at Granikos, Ephesus was saved from the Persian Empire.

-In 323 B.C At the death of Alexander the town passed into the hands of Lysimachos, one of Alexander’s most important generals.
-He has realized that their port is silting up and they will need a bigger size port to extend their business opportunities.
-He has found a new city which is lying to 3 km. area, excellently planned, sheltered by Panayır and Bulbul mounts.
+In 323 B.C after the death of Alexander the town passed into the hands of Lysimachos, one of Alexander’s generals.
+He has realized that their port is silting up and they will need a bigger size port to extend their business.
+He has founded a new city which is lying to a 3 km area, excellently planned, sheltered by Panayır and Bulbul mounts.

 Emperor Hadrian (117-138 A.D.) came twice to Ephesus, at the time when the River Kaystros’ silt deposits were out and a new river bed was created.
 The Emperor Antoninus Plus (138-161) honored the town with the name the greatest Metropolis of Asia.
 In this period, large numbers of the Ephesians embraced a new faith, Christianity.
-And they played a leading part in spreading it, started with the visits of John the Apostle and great continuous effort of him.
+And they played a leading role in spreading, started with the visits of John the Apostle.
 The Apostles St. Paul and St. John had both preached in the Amphi-Theatre and Ephesus became the lead city of the Seven Churches of Asia.

 In the 3rd Century A.D., Ephesus retained its political and religious importance but it never again enjoyed its old wealth and prosperity.
 The most outstanding event of this century was the invasions of the Goths to the Temple of Artemis, part of the city, and the raining of its treasury.
 Lysimachos‘ harbor and its surroundings were submerged in marshland and malaria had begun to threaten the people’s health more and more.